 - Mexican Pavers

-Many companies have cold pressure washers purchased from Home Depot for about $700 – this does not mean they are qualified.
-In the photo below, an inexperienced company tried to use cold water to remove a stain on concrete.
+Many companies have cold pressure washers purchased from Home Depot for about $700 – this does not entitle qualification.
+In the photo below, an inexperienced company tried to use cold water pressure washing to remove a stain on concrete.
 The concrete was ruined in the process.
 At Pacific Cleaning Services, Inc., our crew uses hot water and chemicals to break the stain down so the concrete doesn’t get etched like this (see below).

 It is recommended to insist that whoever is hired to clean should use plywood to protect landscaping, appropriate biodegradable chemicals to break down the stains, and hot water.

-Mexican pavers can be very difficult to clean, because the grout line is lower than the level of the tile.
+Mexican pavements can be very difficult to clean, because the grout line is lower than the level of the tile.
 Typical floor machines won’t work as well on these types of surfaces.
-Pressure washing is a great cleaning process for cleaning Mexican pavers because the solution is sprayed and reaches in areas that are not leveled with the tiles.
+Pressure washing is a great cleaning process for cleaning Mexican pavements because the solution is sprayed and reaches in areas that are not leveled with the tiles.

-We were able to clean these Mexican pavers at a home in Laguna and made them look new again.
+We were able to clean these Mexican pavements at a home in Laguna Beach and made them look new again.